eclipse-cyclonedds/cyclonedds/docs/manual/config/network-partition.rst

 the one that is used.
 The ``*`` and ``?`` wildcards are available for the DCPS partition/topic combination in the partition mapping.

-|var-project| can be instructed to ignore all DCPS data Readers and Writers for certain
+|var-project| can be instructed to ignore all DCPS data readers and writers for certain
 DCPS partition/topic combinations through the use of :ref:`Partitioning/IgnoredPartitions <//CycloneDDS/Domain/Partitioning/IgnoredPartitions>`
 (see :ref:`Endpoint discovery <Endpoint discovery>`).
 The ignored partitions use the same matching rules as normal mappings, and take precedence over the normal mappings.

-.. _`Multiple matching mappings`:
+.. _multiple_matching_mappings:

 ==========================
 Multiple matching mappings
 ==========================

-A single DCPS data Reader can be associated with a set of partitions, and each partition/topic combination can potentially map to different network partitions.
+A single DCPS data reader can be associated with a set of partitions, and each partition/topic combination can potentially map to different network partitions.
 The first matching network partition is used.

 .. note::
-    This does not affect the data that the Reader receives.
+    This does not affect the data that the reader receives.
 It only affects the addressing on the network.